HackerN64/F3DEX3/README.md

   least one).
 Also supports loading all lights in one DMA transfer (`SPSetLights`), rather than one per light.
 - Clipped triangles are drawn by minimal overlapping scanlines algorithm; this slightly improves RDP draw time for large tris.
-Clipping DMEM use substantially reduced.

 ### New GBI features